thevirtuoso1973/COMP0016-Team26-Project-Site/content/requirements/_index.md

 alt="ixn logo"
 width="250"/>

-Version one of this project was called CarerCare.
+Version one of this project was called Carer Care.
 CarerCare was a wellbeing app made for carers in South Wales that tracked their wellbeing and plotted it against their steps and the amount that they interacted with their support network.
-TThis app aimed to encourage carers to take care of their wellbeing.
+This app aimed to encourage carers to take care of their wellbeing.

-Version 2: NudgeMe, is instead aimed at the _general UK public_, a change that was motivated by the COVID pandemic, which has greatly increased feelings of isolation and therefore has put the mental wellbeing of the general public at risk.
+Version 2: NudgeMe is aimed instead at the general UK public, a change that was motivated by the COVID pandemic, which has greatly increased feelings of isolation and therefore has put the mental wellbeing of the general public at risk.
 We rebuilt Version 1, focusing only on wellbeing and steps as this was the most successful aspect of the previous version.
 We also implemented a feature where the user gets by a notification that ‘nudges’ them to walk when their score starts to drop.

 CarerCare's wellbeing scores were sent to a server used to represent scores from different regions on a map visually.
-We have adapted this server and map visualisation for NudgeMe.
+NudgeMe also has this feature.
 We hope that the NHS will benefit from monitoring the wellbeing of people across the country and how it is being affected by the COVID pandemic.

 Below are two graphs that display the effect of lockdown on UK adults' mental health and wellbeing [1].